nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Methods</u>

-The `Expense` class has no notable key methods.
+The `Expense` class has no notable methods.

 The `ExpenseList` class has the following key methods: